copremesis/simple_attach/README.md

       golf coach
       music major

-we don't want to drag or type out 100's of names to images ... when we can select them all using the file explorer then upload them in one swoop with a progress bar status I think that is good for today's standards
+we don't want to drag or type out 100's of files when we can select them all using the file explorer then upload them in one swoop with a progress bar status I think that is good for today's standards

+###Chapter 6.

+optimize
+  * backgroundjob
+  * redis/resque

+###Chapter 7.

+  mime types